1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 Nanaimo, British Columbia

-Only one Mars aircraft, the Marianas, had been converted for the trial run.
-Engineers hoped that if she could prove her worth in her first year, they could reconstruct the remaining three planes for service.
-In her first fire season, the Marianas fought fires in a way that had never been seen before and proved herself worthy of her repurpose.
-However, as the first anniversary of her Sidney test flight drew near, the Marianas crashed near Englishman River Falls on Vancouver Island while battling a fire.
+Only one Mars aircraft—the Marianas Mars—had been converted for the trial run.
+Engineers hoped that if it could prove its worth in its first year, they could convert the remaining three planes for water bomber service.
+In its first fire season, the Marianas Mars fought fires in a way that had never been seen before and proved itself worthy of repurposing.
+However, as the first anniversary of its Sidney test flight approached, the Marianas Mars crashed near Englishman River Falls on Vancouver Island while battling a fire.

-The pilots were flying too low and had held back their water drop after seeing men on the ground below.
-Fearing they would hit them with the dump, they flew past their target area and failed to clear a tree in their attempt to turn back around, resulting in a tragic crash on the mountainside.
-Sadly, all four pilots of the Marianas Mars perished in that fateful flight, including one of the four test pilots.
+Witnesses claimed that the pilots were flying too low and had held back their water drop after seeing men on the ground below.
+Fearing they would hit them, they flew past their target area and failed to clear a tree as they attempted to turn back and crashed on the mountainside.
+All four crew members of the Marianas Mars perished in that flight, including one of its original test pilots.

 "1962::The Wreck of the Caroline Mars at Patricia Bay Airport, Vancouver Island"